amaggi/waveloc/sphinx/getting_started.rst

 The easiest way to get all the required python modules (except for obspy) is to install a recent version of the full Enthought Python Distribution.
-Enthough deliver free licenses for academic use (it is temporarily unavailable due to modification of their academic license, but should be back soon).
+Enthought deliver free licenses for academic use (it is temporarily unavailable due to modification of their academic license, but should be back soon).

-Enthough also bundle a completely free version, but it does not have all the necessary modules (notably h5py).
+Enthought also bundle a completely free version, but it does not have all the necessary modules (notably h5py).

 If your python distribution does not include h5py and you need to compile HDF5 under macosx, make sure that it is configured 32-bit when using a 32-bit python distribution. (e.g., CC='cc -m32' ./configure --prefix=/usr/local/hdf5).